valtech-sd/rule-harvester/README.md

 ```

 This Rule Set does the following with each of the inputs it receives:
-1. Marks the order as invalid (in preparation for a validation check).
-1. Calls a validation closure and marks the order as valid if that passes.
+1. Calls a validation closure and marks the order as valid or invalid depending on that closure's logic.
+1. Processes the order if it's valid (which has nested rules to do a bit more processing)
-1. For a valid order, when the item is a digital item then set sales tax to 0%.
+   1. When the item is a digital item, sets the sales tax to 0%.
+   1. When the item is non-digital, introduces another nested rule to add sales tax by state.
-2. For a valid order, when the item is not digital, and the shipping state is FL set sales tax to 6%.
+      1. When the shipping state is FL, set sales tax to 6%.
-1. For a valid order, when the item is not digital, and the shipping state is CA set sales tax to 7.5%.
+      1. When shipping state is CA, set sales tax to 7.5%.
-1. For a valid order, calculates taxes, total price and then builds an order dispatch.
+   a.
+Still with a valid order, calculates taxes, total price and then builds an order dispatch.
-1. For an invalid order, builds an invalid order dispatch.
+1. Alternatively, processes an invalid order which builds an invalid order dispatch.

 ### Closure Definitions Example